 ” at the top of this short-period return.

-If the organization previously changed its accounting period within the 10-calendar-year period that includes the
+If the organization has previously changed its annual accounting period at any time within the 10-calendar-year period

 Unless instructed otherwise, the organization should generally use the same accounting method on the return (including the

 Form 990 and all schedules) to report revenue and expenses that it regularly uses to keep its books and records.
 To be acceptable for Form 990 reporting purposes, however, the method of accounting must clearly reflect income.

 Generally, the organization must file Form 3115, Application for Change in Accounting Method, to change its accounting

 method.
 An exception applies where a section 501(c) organization changes its accounting method to comply with the Financial